aral/ar.al-site/content/2019/05/11/the-dos-and-donts-of-tech-regulation/index.md

 We need to bin the pie and bake a different, non-toxic pie.

-Giving more people the ability to sell toxic pies does not solve the problem.
+Giving more people the ability to sell toxic pies does not solve the problem of toxic pies.
 If anything, it perpetuates the myth that there is no alternative to surveillance capitalism.
 Such a failure of imagination is what is currently starving ethical alternatives from the attention and investment they need to exist.

 ## Regulation Do’s

-So proper regulation is one half of tackling the problem of surveillance capitalism (the other half being investing in ethical alternatives).
+So proper regulation is one half of tackling the problem of surveillance capitalism (the other half being investment in ethical alternatives).
 But what would proper regulation look like?

 In order of effectiveness: